 Downtown Streets Team is ending homelessness by restoring the dignity and rebuilding the lives of unhoused men and women.

-Founded in 2005, Downtown Streets Team is now beautifying seven Bay Area communities: Hayward, Novato, Palo Alto, San Francisco, San Jose, San Rafael and Sunnyvale, with more on the way.
+Founded in 2005, Downtown Streets Team is now beautifying fifteen Bay Area communities: Palo Alto, San Jose, Sunnyvale, San Rafael, Novato, Hayward, San Francisco, Santa Cruz, Sacramento, West Sacramento, Oakland, Berkeley, Modesto, Salinas, and Petaluma, with more on the way.
 We now serve over 750 unhoused men and women a year with almost 50 staff members and growing.
 Our goal is to end homelessness in our lifetime: one community at a time.

 Downtown Streets Team is a 501(c)(3) nonprofit.
 Our Tax ID is 20-5242330.